tinymovr/Tinymovr/docs/develop/guide.rst

     choco install make

 Once you have the J-Link adapter wired up and the software installed, you are ready to flash and debug the firmware.
 To try out a test build from within VSCode select Terminal -> Run Task... from the menu bar.
-Then select Clean and Build Project (Debug).
+Then select Clean and Build Project (Debug), and select the board revision against which you are compiling (R32, R33 or R5).
 You should end up with a ``build/`` directory inside ``firmware/`` and there you should see the files ``tinymovr_fw.elf`` and ``tinymovr_fw.hex``.

 To flash the firmware, provided your J-Link adapter is connected and drivers properly installed, hit F5.
 After a while you should see a screen like below: